-Regular attendance at Lincoln Elementary School is a necessary part of the learning process and is critical to academic success.
+Regular attendance at the schools of Cupertino Union School District is a necessary part of the learning process and is critical to academic success.
 School districts receive financial support from the state for the education of the students they serve based on how many students attend each day.
 More importantly, attendance is critical to academic achievement.
-The following chart illustrates enrollment at Lincoln Elementary School over the past three years.
+The following chart illustrates enrollment over the past three years.